 The two have been in the midst of a reset themselves: she’s a New York City ballet dancer-turned-digital storyteller (she got her start launching the ballet’s media department), and he’s a former partner at TBWA\Chiat\Day.
 A few years ago, they decamped from NYC for the Catskills, where they run their own branding agency, JaegerSloan—and have been on a house makeover roll.

 The fledgling Reset Club features their two Catskills Airbnb cabins, along with a short roster of the couple’s favorite places to stay near and far—accompanied by their own testimonials, remodeling stories, and glimpses of their on-the-go three year old.
 The shop section links to key design sources from these destinations.
 Yes, the Reset Club gets paid for many of these affiliate links, but not always.
-So far, the site reads like enthusiasts sharing fresh-from-the-construction-site wisdom and finds.
-Here’s our favorite property on the site, the couple’s Cook House, a Scandinavian-accented, minimalist hideaway that’s fully shoppable.
+So far the site reads like enthusiasts sharing fresh-from-the-construction-site wisdom and finds.
+Here’s our favorite Reset Club property, the couple’s Cook House, a Scandinavian-accented, minimalist hideaway that’s fully shoppable.

 Kristin and Doug painted the exterior a medium charcoal—Valspar’s Ocean Storm (though sunlight makes the second story look like a lighter shade, it’s all one color, including trim and front door).
 “We love neutral, dark exterior colors that blend into the landscape,” says Kristin.
 “Our other buildings are black, but here we thought black might give off a haunted house vibe.
 We closed on the house last October and needed to paint ASAP to beat the cold, so we ended up finding a Valspar color similar to a Farrow & Ball color we had liked, but that we could easily grab in nearby Kingston.”